TijanaBogovac/QA-Portfolio/Bug-Report-MatchIT.md

 **Precondition:**

-Environment is Windows 10/Chrome and Samsung Galaxy A51/71 with display's dimensions 412 x 914.
+Environments are Windows 10/Chrome and Samsung Galaxy A51/71 with display's dimensions 412 x 914.

 **Steps to reproduce:**